Wi150nZ/dotfiles/README.md

 ## dotfiles
-personal configurations for mac/linux
+personal configurations for windows subsystem linux

-### todos
+### `.bashrc` vs `.bash_profile`
-- add popOS config files
+- `.bash_profile` is used whenever logging in while `.bashrc` is for "interactive non-login shells"
+- in MacOS, each new terminal instance is treated like a login, which is way the bash configurations end in `.bash_profile`